 As such, during the due diligence phase, platforms were subject to a controversy analysis.
 Smart Lenders AM refused to sign agreements with platforms that were subject to severe controversies.
 In addition, to ensure that minimum social and environmental guarantees were respected, Smart Lenders AM set up an annual monitoring of the controversies of its partner platforms.
-In case of identified controversies, a dialogue was initiated with these platforms to implement solutions.
-In the event where a controverse was identified and subsequently not addressed by the platforms, Smart Lenders AM ceased investing with these platforms.
+In case of identified controversies, a dialogue is initiated with these platforms to implement solutions.
+In an event where a controversy is identified and subsequently not addressed by the platforms, Smart Lenders AM shall cease investing with these platforms.

-The positive selection and dialogue consisted in a bottom-up approach to construct the ESG questionnaires.
-Thus, each indicator was scored according to a logic linked to the nature of the indicator and with regards to regulations, standards, and market trends.
+The positive selection and dialogue consisted in a bottom-up approach to constructing the ESG questionnaires.
+Thus, each indicator was scored according to logic linked to the nature of the indicator and with regards to regulations, standards, and market trends.